Parents say these are the best learn to read books for kids, because they've been tested and approved by their own beginning readers!

 Teaching your child to read doesn't have to be a daunting task.
 These are parent-favorite programs and beginning reader books to teach reading in an approachable way, preparing kids to move on to more complex books before you know it.

-Tell us about the early reader books or other learn to read programs that worked best for your kids by reviewing your favorites or adding to the list below!
+Tell us about the early reader books or other learning to read books that worked best for your kids by reviewing your favorites or adding to the list below!

 As an Amazon Associate, Upparent may earn commission from qualifying purchases from Amazon.com.